bogdandorinsimon/thoughts_on_rails/README.md

 # thoughts_on_rails

-personal blog built with ruby on rails
+Personal blog built with Ruby on Rails.